-Interstate expenditure efficiency: Finally, on the question of efficiency in the use of subsidies, we find large differences across states in the outcome delivered per unit of per capita subsidy for the various services.
-Noting these differences, we have attempted to identify the states that lie on the subsidy efficiency frontier for the different public services analysed in this paper.10 Starting with infrastructure, as we move from low to high state road density, we see by inspection that West Bengal, Maharashtra and Kerala define the road transport subsidy efficiency frontier (dashed line in Figure 3).
+Finally, on the question of efficiency in the use of subsidies we find large differences across states in the outcome delivered per unit of per capita subsidy for the various services.
+Noting these differences, we have attempted to identify the states which lie on the subsidy efficiency frontier for the different public services analysed in this paper13.
+Starting with infrastructure, as we move from low to high state road density we see by inspection that West Bengal, Maharashtra and Kerala define the road transport subsidy efficiency frontier (the dashed line in Figure 3).

-In the case of education subsidy, we find that Bihar, UP, West Bengal and Kerala lie on the literacy subsidy efficiency frontier (dashed line in Figure 4a), while only Bihar and Kerala define the subsidy efficiency frontier for education development as measured by the DICE index (dashed line in Figure 4b).
-Learning outcomes capture a very different qualitative dimension of education, as discussed above.
+In the case of education subsidy we find that Bihar, Uttar Pradesh, West Bengal and Kerala lie on the literacy subsidy efficiency frontier (dashed line in figure 4a) while only Bihar and Kerala define the subsidy efficiency frontier for education development as measured by the DICE index(dashed line in Figure 4b).
+Learning outcomes capture a very different qualitative dimension of education as discussed above.
 Bihar, Andhra Pradesh and Kerala lie on the learning outcome subsidy efficiency frontier for reading ability (dashed line in Figure 5a), while these three states along with West Bengal and Punjab define the subsidy efficiency frontier for arithmetic ability (dashed line in Figure 5b).
-In the provision of health services, we find that Bihar, Maharashtra and Kerala lie on the health subsidy efficiency frontier both in
+In the provision of health services we find Bihar, Maharashtra and Kerala lie on the health subsidy efficiency frontier both in terms of infant mortality as well as life expectancy (dashed lines in Figures 6a and 6b).